-- 21.1 Subject to the following procedure the provisions of Clause 18 Hours of Work and Clause 20 Rosters, continue to apply. - 21.2 Employers and Employees covered by this Agreement may reach agreement to vary the methods by which hours and rosters may be worked to meet the requirements of the Health Service and the aspirations of the Employees concerned. - 21.3 An agreement referred to above will be subject to the procedures below: - (a) A representative forum will be established in the area affected to progress discussions on proposals for change.
-The forum will commit to writing and present to Employees/management any proposal for change. - (b) The process for seeking and recording the agreement to a proposal for change must be advised to all Employees affected prior to seeking such agreement. - (c) A record will be kept of the process followed and the outcome.
-Further, the process for reaching an agreement must be open and transparent and available for inspection by the Union. - (d) A secret ballot of all affected Employees, (including those on leave or workers compensation who can be contacted as far as reasonably practicable), will be conducted by the representative forum before any proposal is introduced.
-The Union will be notified 14 days before the holding of the ballot. - (e) If a proposal is agreed by a majority of effected Employees in the ballot, the change will be implemented with a minimum lead time of four weeks providing a shorter lead time may apply by agreement.
+- 21.1 Subject to the following procedure the provisions of Clause 18 Hours of Work and Clause 20 Rosters, continue to apply. - 21.2 Employers and Employees covered by this Agreement may reach agreement to vary the methods by which hours and rosters may be worked to meet the requirements of the Health Service and the aspirations of the Employees concerned.
+Variations may include, but are not limited to, changes to shift length, including work arrangements and rosters involving a combination of varying shift lengths. - 21.3 An agreement referred to above will be subject to the procedures below: - (a) A representative forum will be established in the area affected to progress discussions on proposals for change.
+The forum will commit to writing and present to Employees/management any proposal for change.

-- (f) Any agreement reached will be committed to writing and if the Union has not been involved in the negotiations, a copy will be sent to the Secretary of the Union. - (g) The Union will be notified when a representative forum has been established, and an Officer of the Union entitled to attend and address any meeting of the representative forum.
-Nothing will prevent Employees affected by the proposed change from seeking advice from or representation by the Union at any stage in the above process. - (h) Where the agreement represents the consent of the Employer and the majority of Employees affected by the proposed change, the Union will not unreasonably oppose the terms of that agreement.
+- (b) The process for seeking and recording the agreement to a proposal for change must be advised to all Employees affected prior to seeking such agreement. - (c) A record will be kept of the process followed and the outcome.
+Further, the process for reaching an agreement must be open and transparent and available for inspection by the Union. - (d) A secret ballot of all affected Employees, (including those on leave or workers' compensation who can be contacted as far as reasonably practicable), will be conducted by the representative forum before any proposal is introduced.
+The Union will be notified 14 days before the holding of the ballot. - (e) If a proposal is agreed by a majority of effected Employees in the ballot, the change will be implemented with a minimum lead time of four weeks' providing a shorter lead time may apply by agreement. - (f) Any agreement reached will be committed to writing and if the Union has not been involved in the negotiations, a copy will be sent to the Secretary of the Union. - (g) The Union will be notified when a representative forum has been established, and an Officer of the Union entitled to attend and address any meeting of the representative forum.
+Nothing will prevent Employees affected by the proposed change from seeking advice from or representation by the Union at any stage in the above process. - (h) Where the agreement represents the consent of the Employer and the majority of Employees affected by the proposed change, the Union will not unreasonably oppose the terms of that agreement. - 21.4 Where the Employer proposes to implement Fly in Fly Out (FIFO) and/or Drive in Drive Out (DIDO) arrangements to meet operational requirements, the parties will work to develop a template FIFO and/or DIDO roster agreement.
+When the template is agreed, where a FIFO or DIDO roster arrangement is being considered, affected Employees will be provided with a copy of the template agreement and this will be used as a starting point.